julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 # Keyframing
 * Default
-Will add keygrames on bones of your group, using KeyingSet set for your group (see option).
+Will add keyframes on bones of your group, using KeyingSet set for your group (see option).
 If no keyingset is filled on your group option, menu will be displayed to choose your keyframe channels.
 * Forced menu
 Will add keyframes on bones of your group, displaying the keyframe menu, even if you set a keyingset on your group (see options)
 * Keying Only